Contrasting Identifying Assumptions of Average Causal Effects: Robustness and Semiparametric Efficiency: Background

-When the treatment is not randomized, as in observational studies, the ACE can be estimated if it is identified in the considered model.
-Below we provide the back-, front-, and two-door assumptions under which the ACE is identified.
-We also present the corresponding identification expressions.
+When the treatment is not randomized, as in observational studies, $\theta$ can be estimated if it is identified in the considered model.
+Below we present back-, front-, and two-door assumptions under which $\theta$ is identified.
+We also provide the corresponding identification expressions.